Healthy Homes Assessment Linden

 Draught Stopping Linden

-If you are able to feel external air flowing in or an unobstructed draught coming from a crack or a gap that is, it is likely to be a gap or an opening that requirements sealing in somehow.
-Cracks or gaps with large gaps must be fixed permanently.
-Cracks that are greater than 3mm and let air into or out within your house need the sealing.
-For example, if the open fireplace isn’t used it can create draughts.
+If you are able to feel external air flowing in or the air is clear from a crack or a gap and you are able to feel it, it’s likely to be a gap or an opening that requirements sealing in the way you can.
+Cracks and gaps that are large should be permanently stopped.
+The gaps that exceed 3mm that allow air in or out of the house require sealing.
+For example, if the open fireplace is not in use, it can create draughts.
 This should be sealed from.
-Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed as much as imaginable.
+Landlords and property managers are responsible for making sure that these draughts are stopped as much as imaginable.

-There is no require to cover up holes or gaps in the building.
-For example, tiny gaps around windows and doors could be necessary to allow for the movement of the building when the household is heated and cools so that they can still be shut and opened, rather than being stuck.
-We will check every window and door during the Healthy Homes assessment of your rental property.
+There is no require to block off holes or gaps that are part of the construction.
+For instance, small gaps around doors and windows may be required to allow movement of the building when the house warms and cools in order to let them be shut and opened, rather than sticking.
+We will test every window and door as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections